ctrack-bs/Ctrack--Content-audit-rewrite/ctrack-content-audit-skill/README.md

 Section B of `SKILL.md` has a table of Ctrack's known facts (certifications, sourced stats) and known unverified claims.
 Every audit is a chance to grow it — if you confirm a new source or find a new unsourced claim, update the table so the next audit catches it automatically.

-## Attribution

-Section A (the AI-writing pattern catalog) incorporates and adapts the open-source [avoid-ai-writing](https://github.com/conorbronsdon/avoid-ai-writing) project by Conor Bronsdon, MIT License — see `LICENSE` and the attribution section at the bottom of `SKILL.md`.
-Section B (the Ctrack-specific layer) is original, built for this team.